jswithalex/BACE_Summer_2015/README.md

 ## Pre-Requisites:

 + A working knowledge of HTML and CSS (you should know how to put elements on a page and style them with CSS).
 If you don't know HTML and CSS at the start of the course, you can use the first few weeks to catch up, as we will be solely devoting our time to learning JavaScript then.
-I recommend [Shay Howe's website] (http://learn.shayhowe.com) to learn HTML/CSS.
+I recommend [Shay Howe's website] (http://learn.shayhowe.com) for a comprehensive and practical guide to HTML/CSS.
 + (not strictly required, but highly recommended) A GitHub account to save your work easily on the web.

 **Start Date**: 6/11/2015